1 - View Assets Data on Springboard

 Timestamp Displays the time when the alert was generated.

 Description Displays a basic description of the alert.
-In this case, it is Asset category change over time.
+For example, Asset category change over time.

 Port Displays the port numbers used by the asset to service network traffic.
-In this case, it is 53, 443.
+For example, 53, 443.

 IP Address Displays the IP address of the asset for which the alert was detected.
 You can either left or right-click this IP address and view the Context Highlights and Network Behavior.
 For more information, see the topic View Contextual Information for an Asset.

 Summary Displays the summary of the asset.
-In this case, The asset 192.168.1.1 changed from category HTTP to category DNS, HTTPS after being category HTTP for 7 days.
+For example, The asset 192.168.1.1 changed from category HTTP to category DNS, HTTPS after being category HTTP for 7 days.

 Network Exposure Displays the asset network exposure value ranging from 1 to 100.
-In this case, the network exposure value is 45.
+For example, the network exposure value is 45.
 For more information on network exposure, see the topic View Contextual Information for an Asset.

 Prev Category Displays the previous category of the asset type.
-In this case, it is HTTP.
+For example, dns.

 New Category Displays the new category of the asset.
-In this case, it is DNS, HTTPS.
+For example, http.

 Event Time Displays the time when the alert was generated.

 Asset Type Displays the type of asset.
-In this case, it is Server.
+For example, Server.

 For more information on managing alerts, see Reviewing Alerts topic in NetWitness Respond User Guide.